-Federal Supplemental Educational Opportunity Grants (FSEOGs) are for undergraduates with exceptional financial need, and range from $100 to $4,000 a year.
+Federal Supplemental Educational Opportunity Grants (FSEOGs) are for undergraduates with exceptional financial need based on their EFC and range from $100 to $4,000 a year.

 TEACH Grants offer up to $4,000 yearly to would-be teachers.
-Unlike other grants, these awards require recipients to take certain specific classes and ultimately teach in high-need fields.
+Unlike other grants, these awards require students who receive them to pursue specific endorsements and teach in high-need fields, in a high-need area.
 If requirements are not met, the grant becomes a loan.

-State Need Grants help Washington’s lowest-income undergraduates pay for tuition, books, and fees.
-The funds are awarded on the basis of financial need, continued academic progress, and availability.
+State College Grants help Washington’s lowest-income undergraduates.
+The grants are awarded based on income and financial need, continued academic progress, and available funds.

 College Bound is a scholarship program for foster youth or eligible low-income undergraduate students who sign up for College Bound while in middle school.

-SPU Grants are awarded to undergraduates on the basis of financial need for up to five years from first receiving the grant.
+SPU Grants are awarded to undergraduates based on financial need for up to five years from first receiving the grant.
 Your completed FAFSA is your application for an SPU grant.